HengzhunChen/DGESMAT/README.md

 delete(gcp('nocreate'));  % shut down the parallel pool
 ```

+In general, you can set NumWorkers to be the number of DG elements in total
+and decide the NumThreads according to the configuration of your machine.
 You can cd into the examples directory and see the graphene 54 (G54) mode
 for more details.
 See also document of `parfor` from MATLAB.
 You can also
 change `parfor` into `for` to remove the parallel computing tools whenever